Skate Park Details

-Thanks to a recent expansion, the Whistler Skate Park is now the second largest in Canada with the total skateable area of over 4,600 square metres (50,000 square feet).
+Thanks to an expansion in 2016, the Whistler Skate Park has become the second largest in Canada with the total skateable area of over 4,600 square metres (50,000 square feet).

 The Whistler Skate Park is centrally located between the Village and Fitzsimmons Creek, and open daily from April to November between dawn and until the lights shut off at 1 a.m.

 The park contains a serpentine run into a 6.5-metre diameter “Snake Bowl", a cherished and unique feature in North America.
 A second area contains a variety of ¼ pipes up to three metres high, a spine, volcano and central pyramid.